 To induce employees to remain at our company, in addition to salary and cash incentives, we have provided share options that vest over time, with higher awards of share options being made to senior employees.
 The value to employees of share options that vest over time may be significantly affected by movements in our share price that are beyond our control, and may at any time be insufficient to counteract more lucrative offers from other companies.
 Despite our efforts to retain valuable employees, members of our management, scientific and development teams may terminate their employment with us on short notice.
 Although we have employment agreements with all of our employees, in the United Kingdom, these employment agreements provide for mutual nine months' notice periods in the case of Mr. Noble and Dr. Tayton-Martin; mutual three months' notice periods in the case of senior managers and mutual one and two month notice periods for all other employees.
-In the United States, the employment agreements provide for at-will employment except that, under their employment agreements, Dr. Amado, Dr. Binder, Mr. Bertrand and Mr. Rawcliffe, ould leave our employment at any time, with or without notice.
+In the United States, the employment agreements provide for at-will employment except that, under their employment agreements, Dr. Amado, Dr. Binder, Mr. Bawcliffe must provide 60 days' written notice for termination without cause.
+This means that any of our employees in the United States, except for Dr. Amado, Dr. Binder, Mr. Bertrand and Mr. Rawcliffe, could leave our employment at my time, with or without notice.
 Our success also depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior managers as well as junior, mid-level and senior scientific and medical personnel.